Second-level domain: Turkey

-In Turkey, domain registrations, including the registration of second-level domains is administrated by nic.tr.
+In Turkey, domain registrations, including the registration of second-level domains is administrated by TRABİS.

-There 17 active second-level domains under the .tr TLD.
+There 22 active second-level domains under the .tr TLD.
 The registration of domains is restricted to Turkish individuals and businesses, or foreign companies with a business activity in Turkey.
 Second-level domains include .com.tr for commercial ventures, .edu.tr for academic institutions and .name.tr for personal use.
+Turkey second-level domains include: